International Center for Tropical Agriculture (CIAT)

 (1) sustainable management of tropical soils, and (2) decisions and policies that are critical for coping with challenges such as climate change, environmental degradation, gender inequities, and weak links between farmers and markets.

-Center research in all of these areas (agrobiodiversity, soils, and policy) is carried out by about 200 scientists working in Latin America and the Caribbean as well as in 28 countries Africa and 5 in Southeast Asia.
+Center research in all of these areas (agrobiodiversity, soils, and policy) is carried out by +500 scientists working in 73 countries in Latin America and the Caribbean, Africa, and Asia.

 Guided by a vision of eco-efficiency, CIAT’s work amply demonstrates how economically and ecologically efficient use of resources can raise agricultural productivity to improve livelihoods while minimizing negative environmental impacts.